Eight Ways Seniors Can Save on Car Insurance

 Here's how to save on car insurance once you reach 75 and rates start to rise, including companies that offer special discounts.

 Finding ways to save on car insurance can be crucial, considering how high insurance rates currently are in many states.
-Auto insurance rates are 26% more expensive this year than in 2023, averaging $2,329 annually, according to Bankrate.
+Auto insurance rates are 26% more expensive in 2024 than in 2023, averaging $2,329 annually, according to Bankrate.
 These high rates, which are leading many to switch car insurance providers, are caused by several factors, including increased repair costs (up 6.7% for the year, according to CPI data) and an increase in traffic accidents.

 And when drivers turn 75, auto insurance begins to cost even more, which is why many car insurance companies offer a variety of discounts for seniors.
 Car insurance can be more expensive for older individuals — even those with a stellar driving record — for several reasons.
 Insurance companies usually offer lower rates for drivers between 45 to 55 years old, but once a driver turns 75, they should expect to pay more, according to Progressive.